 Can Guppies Live Alone?

 Yes, guppies can live alone.
 The prevalent rule is keeping one guppy per 2 gallons of water.
 However, guppies are innately social fish that love to live in a group.
 So, a guppy kept alone can become jaded and stressed quite easily.
 Especially if you’re keeping it in a bowl.

 Since guppies have a high reproductive drive, sexual frustration can also fuel the stress in a lonely guppy.

 Conclusion On Best Guppy Male To Female Ratio

-If the ratio of guppy male to female is not matched, it can lead to an overpopulated tank, fights, territorial frustration, and mating aggression.
+If the ratio of guppy males to females is not matched, it can lead to an overpopulated tank, fights, territorial frustration, and mating aggression.
 That, in turn, will lead to heightened stress and fights among the inhabitants.